Are you an author from New Zealand?

 13. Maureen Lee

 Maureen Lee is a freelance book editor and owner of Cushion Editing Services, based out of New Zealand.
 She has an extensive amount of experience working as a full-time editor for the New Zealand Parliament and has worked with companies like Huia Publishers.
-She’s capable of editing both fiction and nonfiction, and has a particular soft spot for children’s books.
+She’s capable of editing both fiction and nonfiction.

 Services that she offers includes copyediting, proofreading, fact checking, and manuscript formatting.
 If you’re interested in working with Maureen, you can contact her via email or through her website’s online contact form to request a free project quote or for more information about her services.